 Rover Group logo 1986Show Article

-Jaguar XJ220 made its public debut as a concept car at the Birmingham Motor Show.
+Jaguar XJ220 made its public debut as a concept car at the Birmingham Motor Show, England.
 JaguarSport created a purpose built factory at Bloxham, near Oxford for a limited production run of 350 cars.
 It went into production in 1990, costing £350,000 and becoming the world's fastest production car with a top speed of 220 mph.
-Th first new Aston Martin for 18 years, the Virage was also revealed.
+The first new Aston Martin for 18 years, the Virage was also revealed.
 Other vehicles introduced at the show included the MG Maestro Turbo and Middlebridge Scimitar.

 Jaguar XJ220Show Article